 As an Elder Law attorney, Bob understands that seniors face complex legal concerns that often differ from what they faced when they were younger.
 He works with his clients to preserve their assets and avoid spousal impoverishment when a spouse enters a nursing home.
 He uses a holistic approach to legal advice by taking into consideration the key issues that face seniors, including, but not limited to, housing, financial well-being, health and long-term care, autonomy, and quality of life.

-Bob believes in giving back to the legal community and does so as an adjunct professor at George Mason University’s Antonin Scalia Law School, where he teaches courses on Estate and Gift Taxation and Estate Planning.
+Bob believes in giving back to the legal community and did so as an adjunct professor at George Mason University’s Antonin Scalia Law School, where he taught courses on Estate and Gift Taxation and Estate Planning.

 Click this link to learn more about how Bob can be of benefit to you and/or your family.